nuxeo-sandbox/nuxeo-hyland-content-intelligence-connector/README.md

 ### How to UnitTest

-You need to set up 3 environement variables that will be used to connect to the service:
+You need to set up 3 environment variables that will be used to connect to the service:

 * `HYLAND_CONTENT_INTELL_URL`
 * `HYLAND_CONTENT_INTELL_HEADER_NAME`
 * `HYLAND_CONTENT_INTELL_HEADER_VALUE`

 These values are provided by the service.
-Remember, this is Work In Progress, we are changing the URL of the service, the authentication methods etc., hence why this is temporary until the servioce is final.
+Remember, this is Work In Progress, we are changing the URL of the service, the authentication methods etc., hence why this is temporary until the service is final.

 ## Support